nuthanc/node_react_server/README.md

 * In authReducer, console log every single action
 * D 19: Application flow
 * We see 4 console logs, the 1st 3 being part of Redux boot up process

+### Refactoring to AsyncAwait
+* Using async await and arrow functions